 If you receive a Form 1099-A, or Form 1099-C containing incorrect information, contact the lender to make corrections.
 For additional information on foreclosures and abandonments, refer to Publication 544, Sales and Other Dispositions of Assets.

 In certain situations, you may exclude cancellation of debt income in whole or in part.
-For example, if you have cancellation of debt income on your principal residence, you may be able to exclude part or all of the amount canceled from your income under the Mortgage Forgiveness Debt Relief Act of 2007.
+For example, if you have cancellation of debt income on your principal residence, you may be able to exclude part or the entire amount canceled from your income.
 For additional information, refer to Publication 4681 (PDF), Canceled Debts, Foreclosures, Repossessions, and Abandonments (For Individuals), Topic 431, and Form 982 (PDF), Reduction of Tax Attributes Due to Discharge of Indebtedness (and Section 1082 Basis Adjustment).